inSileco/inSileco.github.io/content/post/myRDebianSetup.md

 ![](https://img.shields.io/badge/inSileco-UnderReview-ffdd55.svg)

-R 3.5.0 "Joy in playing" was released April 23th this year.
+R 3.5.0 "Joy in playing" was released April 23rd this year.
 It took a couple of weeks before it was made available on Debian testing due to the work required to rebuild the packages and as a Debian user that spend a lot of time on R, I am extremely grateful to [the work of Dirk, Michael and Johannes on this](http://dirk.eddelbuettel.com/blog/2018/06/11/)!

 I thought it was a good opportunity to write few notes about my R setup.
-Nothing really special or tricky and I guess more advanced users proceed otherwise, it is nonetheless simple and functional :smile:!
+Nothing really special or tricky and I guess more advanced users proceed otherwise, yet it is nonetheless simple and functional :smile:!
 In this post I'll go over two different aspects: